Jersey Shore Events Calendar | NJ Southern Shore

 First Night New Year’s Eve Celebration: 31.
 Ocean City.
 A complete schedule of entertainment leading up to fireworks at midnight. www.oceancityvacation.com

 First Day Extravaganza: Jan.
-1, 2026.
+1, 2027.
 Ocean City.
 Welcome to the New Year by shopping for tremendous bargains in Downtown Ocean City, Asbury Avenue from 6th to 14th Streets.
 First Day 5K Boardwalk Run and First Day at the Beach.
 609-399-6111.
 1-800-BEACH-NJ. www.oceancityvacation.com

 JANUARY

-First Day At The Beach: 1.
+First Day at the Beach: 1.
 Ocean City.
 First Day Shopping Extravaganza: Downtown Shopping Specials.
 Free Horse & Carriage Rides.
 800-BEACH-NJ. www.oceancityvacation.com

-1. Ocean City.
+First Day 5K Boardwalk Run: 1.
+Ocean City.
 First Day Shopping Extravaganza: Downtown Shopping Specials.
 Free Horse & Carriage Rides.
 800-BEACH-NJ. www.oceancityvacation.com

 First Day Shopping Extravaganza: 1.
 Ocean City.
 Welcome the New Year by shopping for tremendous bargains in Downtown Ocean City, Asbury Avenue from 6th Street to 14th Street.
 800-BEACH-NJ. www.oceancityvacation.com

-Dr. Martin Luther King Jr. National Day Of Service: 20.
-Ocean City.
+19. Ocean City.
 Volunteers are invited to join others nationwide to honor Dr. King’s contributions.
-In Ocean City, citizens are asked to participate in a citywide cleanup from 9 a.m. to noon.
+In Ocean City, citizens are asked to participate in a citywide cleanup from 9am to noon.
 Sign-up and supply distribution will take place at the Howard S. Stainton Senior Center.
-1-800-BEACH-NJ.
+800-BEACH-NJ.
 609-399-6111. www.oceancityvacation.com

-Dr. Martin Luther King Jr Ceremony And Soul Food Lunch: 20.
-Ocean City.
+19. Ocean City.
 Noon at the Music Pier.
 This event will bring the community together to remember Dr. King through words, song and dance.
 The event will include community resources and a soul food lunch.
-1-800-BEACH-NJ.
+800-BEACH-NJ.
 609-399-6111. www.oceancityvacation.com

 FEBRUARY

-Family Roller Skating At Cape May Convention Hall: 714 Beach Avenue.
-Get ready to roll at Cape May Convention Hall.
+714 Beach Avenue.
+Toddler Skate, Open Family Skate and Teen Skate.
+Get ready to roll every weekend at Cape May Convention Hall when winter roller skating kicks off!
 Guests may bring their own standard or in-line skates or they can rent them from our facility.
-Admission fee is $5 per person.
-Skate rental is $5 for traditional skates and $5 for in-line skates.
-Admission for non-skaters during Family Skate is $5.
+Admission fee for Open Family Skate is $5 per person.
+Skate rental is $2 for traditional skates and $4 for in-line skates.
+Admission for non-skaters during Family Skate is $2.
+Skaters can take a break from the rink and enjoy soft drinks, water, and light snacks at the concession stand. *Teen skate is $5 for skaters and non-skaters.
 Scheduling is available for birthday skate parties and private events.
-Children under 18 must be accompanied by an adult.
 609-884-9565.
-Check the skating schedule. www.capemaycity.com
+Check the skating schedule at wwww.capemaycity.com

-Cumberland Winter Eagle Festival: 1.
-Mauricetown.
-8 a.m. to 4 p.m. at Mauricetown Fire Hall.
+7. Mauricetown.
+8am to 4pm at Mauricetown Fire Hall.
 Unparalleled opportunity for both novice and experienced birders to view Bald Eagles and other raptors, including several species of hawks and owls, in their natural habitat.
 856-453-2175.

-Presidents Day Weekend: 17-19.
+Presidents Day Weekend: 13-16.
 Sea Isle City.
 Join participating businesses throughout the town for a weekend full of food and fun.
-Jitney Service will be available on Friday - 6 p.m. to 3 a.m. and Saturday - 1 p.m. to 3 a.m.
+Jitney Service will be available on Friday - 6pm to 3am. and Saturday- 1pm to 3am.
 609-263-9090. www.seaislechamber.com

-Crafts & Collectibles In Winter: 18-19.
+Crafts & Collectibles In Winter: 14-15.
 Cape May Convention Hall, 714 Beach Avenue, Cape May, NJ 08204.
-10 a.m. to 4 p.m.
+10am to 4pm.
 Sought-after collectors and craftspeople come together with an array of handmade items, country antiques, glassware, silver, furniture and more.
 609-884-5404 or 800-275-4278. www.capemaymac.org

 MARCH